-“I’m always observing and seeking the beautiful line,” jewelry artist Naomi Sarna remarked to a rapt audience of Gem X members attending an evening of emeralds and jewels at the Wilensky Gallery in New York City’s Chelsea art district.
+“I’m always observing and seeking the beautiful line,” jewelry artist Naomi Sarna remarked to a rapt audience of Gem X members attending an evening of jewel carving and emeralds at the Wilensky Gallery in New York City’s Chelsea art district.

 Members of Gem X, an invitation only jewelry social club, met at the Wilensky Gallery where they were treated to a tour of its exhibition “Magnificent Emeralds: Fura’s Tears” featuring some of the world’s most important emerald specimens.
 Gallerist Troy Wilensky led the tour and talked about the science, provenance and lore of these green minerals that capture the imagination of everyone from royals to collectors and artists to fashion designers.